Skip to main content

 Managing Kafka authorisation

-You can manage the broker ACL through RedPanda console.
+You can manage the broker ACL through RedPanda console, aka the console service.

 In the Morio web interface, click Status and then RedPanda Console.
 In the console, click Security in the sidebar, then the ACLs tab.
 You can also get there directly by navigating to /console/security/acls.